Loans For Debt Review Clients

-This is because the granting of loans for people under debt review would place the bank or lender in contravention of the NCA (National Credit Act).
+This therefore makes the granting of loans for debt review clients unlawful for a bank or lender as it would be in contravention of the NCA (National Credit Act).

 To be successful you would have to approach lenders who aren’t too concerned about contravening the NCA (National Credit Act) by providing debt review loans.